 - I also added some chopped dehydrated red peppers out of the freezer from last summer's garden

-- Mix all ingredients and bake in buttered casserole, covered tightly (I did a tight cover of foil then a lid on top of that) for one hour at 350F; stir and recover, then bake 30 minutes more or until rice is done
+- Mix all ingredients and bake in buttered casserole, covered tightly (I did a tight cover of foil then a lid on top of that) for one hour; stir and cover, then bake 30 minutes more or until rice is done

 I served this with shredded cheese, hot sauce and cornbread.
 It went fast.